(READ PART ONE, PART TWO. PART THREE, PART FOUR & PART FIVE OF THIS STORY)

 -Interesting, says Annie.
 And the official cause of my own demise was called “pernicious anemia”.
-One of the things it made me struggle with was shortness of breath… I’m pretty sure holding lead bullets in my mouth for so long did nothing to improve my health either, but well.
+One of the things it made me struggle with, was shortness of breath… I’m pretty certain that holding lead bullets in my mouth for so long did nothing to improve my health either, but well.
 It seems we have a pattern here… You know, I have been thinking about my times here in Italy and before that in Spain, where I caught what I think was the first wave of influenza that swept the world while I was alive.
 Not all viruses are biologic agents affecting body cells though.

 -What do you mean? wonders Marco.

 -Well, she goes on, when I became spirit, I went back to observe some of the things that I had started questioning before I left this world.
 The thing that hurt me the most and turned me into a survivor at a very young age was my father’s death.
 Like I said I lost him to pneumonia.
 When I reexamined his own life, I realized that the virus that stopped his heart from beating had started a long time ago.
 When he was only 13, THIRTEEN, he fought in a war.
 He never wanted to talk about it.
 I was five when he died.

 -I was five when my mother died too! gasps Marco.